knaw-huc/lenticular-lens/readme.md

         "timbuctoo_hsid": null                                                          // The hsid if the dataset is not published; optional field
     },
     "filter": {                 // The filter configuration to obtain only a subset of the data from Timbuctoo; optional field
-        "conditions": [{        // The filter is composed of condition groups "property": ["foaf_name"],    // The property path to which this condition applies "type": 'not_ilike',          // The type of filtering to apply; see table below for allowed values "value": "%...%"              // Depends on type of filtering selected; value to use for filtering }],
+        "conditions": [{        // The filter is composed of element groups "property": ["foaf_name"],    // The property path to which this condition applies "type": 'not_ilike',          // The type of filtering to apply; see table below for allowed values "value": "%...%"              // Depends on type of filtering selected; value to use for filtering }],
-        "type": "AND"
+        "type": "AND"           // Whether ALL conditions in this group should match ('AND') or AT LEAST ONE condition in this group has to match ('OR')
     },
     "limit": -1,                // Apply a limit on the number of entities to obtain or -1 for no limit; optional field, defaults to '-1'
     "random": false,            // Randomize the entities to obtain or not; optional field, defaults to 'false'